A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation: Experiments

-We use Qwen2.5-1.5B-Instruct as the base model.
-For hyperparameters, we use the Adam optimizer \cite{kinga2015method} with a constant learning rate of $8.5\times10^{-6}$.
+\textbf{Setup 1: Qwen2.5-1.5B-Instruct on GSM8K.} We train and evaluate on GSM8K \cite{cobbe2021gsm8k}, a dataset of 8.5K grade school math problems that require 2-8 steps of multi-step reasoning using basic arithmetic operations.
 For rollout, the prompt batch size is 256 and we sample 4 responses for each prompt.
-For training, the number of mini batches set to 4, i.e., 4 gradient updates for each training step.
 We set the maximum response length as 1,024 tokens, and max tokens per mini batch is 10,240.

+\textbf{Setup 2: Qwen3-8B on DAPO-Math-17k.} We also use the base model Qwen3-8B \cite{yang2025qwen3technicalreport} trained and evaluated on the DAPO-Math-17k dataset \cite{yu2025dapoopensourcellmreinforcement}.
+For rollout, the prompt batch size is 128 and we sample 4 responses for each prompt.
+We set the maximum response length as 2,048 tokens, and max tokens per mini batch is 10,240.

+\textbf{Common hyperparameters.} For both setups, we use the Adam optimizer \cite{kinga2015method} with a constant learning rate of $8.5\times10^{-6}$.
+For training, the number of mini batches is set to 4, i.e., 4 gradient updates for each training step.
 For sampling parameters, the temperature is set to 1.0, and top-$p$ is set 1, and top-$k$ is set to use all vocabularies.